Abdul Samad of Selangor: Reign

-Following the successful establishment of the Ampang tin mines by Muhamad Shah, Sultan Abdul Samad used the tin ore to trade with the states of the Straits Settlements.
+Following the successful establishment of the Ampang tin mines by Muhamad Shah, Sultan Abdul Samad used the tin ore to trade with the Straits Settlements.
 The mines in turn attracted even more Chinese miners with the help of Raja Abdullah bin Raja Jaafar, one of his sons-in-law and Yap Ah Loy, a Chinese Kapitan.

 In 1866, the Sultan gave Raja Abdullah the power and authority over Klang.
 This fueled the feud between Raja Abdullah and Raja Mahadi, who was the previous administrator of Klang.
 The dispute led to the Klang War.
 The Sultan appointed his son-in-law, Tengku Dhiauddin Zainal Rashid (a.k.a.
-Tengku Kudin), as Vice Yamtuan and arbitrator twice during the war; first on 26 June 1868 and again on 22 July 1871.
+Tengku Kudin), as vice yamtuan and arbitrator twice during the war; first on 26 June 1868 and again on 22 July 1871.
 At the same time he handed over management of the entire state.
 He also provided Langat to Tengku Kudin to help him fund the handling of the war.
 Tengku Kudin in turn engaged the help of Pahang, mercenaries and Sir Andrew Clarke of the British Empire.
 This marked the first British involvement in local politics.
 The Sultan later handed over the ruling power of Klang to Tungku Kudin after the war was won in 1874.
-In 1878 Tengku Kudin stood down from this post.
+In 1878 Tengku Kudin stepped down from this post.

-After a number of piracy attacks took place in Selangor, Andrew Clarke assigned Frank Swettenham as a live-in advisor to Sultan Abdul Samad in August 1874.
+After a number of pirate attacks in Selangor, Andrew Clarke assigned Frank Swettenham as a live-in advisor to Sultan Abdul Samad in August 1874.
 Sultan Abdul Samad accepted James Guthrie Davidson as the first British Resident of Selangor in 1875.
-In October the same year, Sultan Abdul Samad sent a letter to Andrew Clarke requesting for Selangor to be placed under the British protectorate.
+In October of the same year, Sultan Abdul Samad sent a letter to Andrew Clarke requesting for Selangor to be made a British protectorate.

-During his reign, the areas of Semenyih, Beranang and Broga went under Selangor jurisdiction.
+During his reign, the areas of Semenyih, Beranang and Broga came under Selangorean jurisdiction.
 Lukut however was handed to Dato' Kelana of Sungai Ujong on 30 July 1880.
 The Sultan was awarded the Order of St Michael and St George (KCMG) conferring the title Sir.
 Jugra became the royal capital of Selangor when Sultan Abdul Samad built the Jugra Palace and moved there in 1875.
 The state capital was moved from Klang to Kuala Lumpur in 1880.

-In 1893, he helped found one of Malaysia's premier schools, Victoria Institution in Kuala Lumpur along with Kapitan Yap Kwan Seng, K. Thamboosamy and Loke Yew.
+In 1893, he along with Kapitan Yap Kwan Seng, K. Thamboosamy and Loke Yew helped found the Victoria Institution in Kuala Lumpur.
 Sultan Abdul Samad was made one of the first two patrons of the school.

-Sultan Abdul Samad was a member of the Council of Rulers for the Federated Malay States, under the British colonial regime.
-The sultans of the four Federated Malay States of Perak, Selangor, Negeri Sembilan, and Pahang were represented at the first Durbar, which convened in 1897 at Kuala Kangsar, Perak.
+Sultan Abdul Samad was a member of the Council of Rulers of the Federated Malay States, under the British colonial regime.
+The sultans of the four Federated Malay States of Perak, Selangor, Negeri Sembilan, and Pahang were represented at the first durbar, which convened in 1897 at Kuala Kangsar, Perak.

-Sultan Abdul Samad interacted openly with his people as observers noted that he mingled by chatting in local markets, while taking his daily walks or while watching a cockfight.
+Sultan Abdul Samad interacted openly with his people as observers noted that he mingled by chatting in local markets, while taking his daily walks or while watching cockfights.